nataliiakononenko/Simple-Intrusion-Detection-System/README.md

 check.sh compares contents of "hash.csv" and "copy.csv" and returns hash-sums and paths to them of any files that have been changed.

-Full text of the assignment is in the Assignment.pdf (Norwegian).
+Full text of the assignment is in the oblig1.pdf (Norwegian).